raphaelmeyer/caverna/README.md

 # Dear Hacktoberfesters

 I haven't touched the project in years!
-Therefore the infrastructure (travis, android api, gradle) is quite out of date.
+Therefore the infrastructure (travis, android api, gradle etc.) is out of date.

 Before picking up any "implementation"/"new feature" issue, maybe first have a look at issues [#18](https://github.com/raphaelmeyer/caverna/issues/14),